What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Our press and public affairs team, library service and policy experts deal with hundreds of enquiries every year.
 Below are our answers to some key questions that have frequently or recently posed been to us.
 If you’ve got a question, please get in touch with us.

+These figures focus on the NHS in England or where England data is unavailable, health care in the United Kingdom.
 The most recent figures have been used where possible.
-Due to the time lag of some data reporting, some data is based on 2022/23.
+Due to the time lag of some data reporting, some data is based on 2023/24.

 How much is spent on health and care?

-In 2022/23, the Department for Health and Social Care spent £182 billion.
+In 2023/24, the Department for Health and Social Care spent £188.5 billion.
 This money is used to fund a wide range of health and care services, including GP services, ambulance, mental health, community and hospital services that are commissioned by the NHS, as well as public health services that are commissioned by local authorities.
-It also funds some social care services, which are mainly commissioned by local authorities. £2.8 billion of the Department for Health and Social Care’s budget is spent on administration costs for the department and the health and care system, such as departmental running costs, regulatory costs and business services, eg the NHS payroll.
-In 2024/25, the total budget is set to increase to £192 billion, an increase of £1.1 billion on 2023/24 when adjusted for inflation.
+It also funds some social care services, which are mainly commissioned by local authorities.
+Just over 1% of the Department for Health and Social Care’s budget is spent on administration costs for the department and the health and care system, such as departmental running costs, regulatory costs and business services, eg, the NHS payroll.
+Spending is expected to increase by 2.8% year on year for the next three years, once adjusted for inflation.
+This means the NHS is expected to have spent £204.9 billion in 2024/25, and is planning to spend £246.7 billion by 2028/29.

 Find out more in our nutshell on NHS budgets.